bitweeder/Lucena-Utilities/README.md

 ## Prerequisites

 LUL requires a C++17 compiler with a mostly-conforming Standard Library; it provides optional tools to plug some holes in not-quite-there Standard Library implementations.
-It has been tested with Xcode 9.4 (and later versions), Microsoft Visual Studio 15.7 (and later versions) on Windows, and gcc 7.3 on Debian Buster.
+It has been tested with gcc 7.3 on Debian Buster, Microsoft Visual Studio 15.7.x on Windows, Xcode 9.4.x, and Xcode 10.
 Experimental support is in for clang 6+ and gcc 8+.
 At this time, feature detection assumes that you’ll be using your compiler’s bundled Standard Library implementation; some additional future abstraction will mitigate this limitation.

 ## Building, Installing, and Testing

-Currently, the project is transitioning to using CMake as the primary build system (at the same as the primary author is upping his CMake game).
-However, beyond basic functionality, **the CMake scripts are untested**.
+Currently, the project is transitioning to using CMake as the primary build system; this work is on-going.
 Originally, hand-built project files for a number of different IDEs were used, but they were dependent on a specific development environment and also didn’t lend themselves very well to automation.
-These project files are still available in the `proj` directory for reference, along with most of their support files, but they will be going away once the CMake transition is complete.

-LUL is intended to be linked as a static library; it’s actually untested as a dynamic library, though most—if not all—of the required support is there, including appropriate symbol visibility and linker hints.
-While it would ideally be made available as a header-only library, at minimum, many of the Standard Library reference implementations it provides can’t ship that way.
+LUL is intended to be linked as a static library.
+It’s untested as a dynamic library, and certain symbol visibility information and linker hints are known to be a bit squiffy.
+While LUL would ideally be a header-only library, at minimum, many of the Standard Library reference implementations it provides can’t ship that way.
 One of the remaining design goals is to finish refactoring it so that it’s possible to use as a header-only library if one is will to forgo using these reference implementations.
-Note that there is a `LUL_CONFIG_HEADERS_ONLY` CMake option, but it doesn’t actually doanything (yet).
+Note that there is a `LUL_CONFIG_HEADERS_ONLY` CMake option, but it doesn’t currently do much.

 The basic build instructions are provided under **Getting Started**.
 We give two different methods since, by default, macOS and Linux installs are to `/usr/local`, which requires sudo (or root) privileges, while Windows has a different model.
 Ignoring these differences, we have the following, with line numbers added: